dfinity/dre/rs/ic-observability/multiservice-discovery/README.md

 ## Test

-We are performing these checks to ensure that the multiservice-discovery fetches all the necessary targets before deploying it in production.
+Integration tests check if the multiservice-discovery lists all expected targets and their labels.
-If less or erroneus targets end up in production, we risk compromising the observability stack leading to incomplete or erroneus observability data.
+If not all targets are listed, or if some targets do not have the appropriate labels, we risk compromising the entire observability stack and the public dashboard.
-If the mainnet registry gets updated or if the logic for target discovery is modified, this assertions should be updated accordingly.
+Whenever the mainnet registry gets updated or if the logic for target discovery is modified, the tests need to be updated accordingly.

-One can run the multiservice-discovery from local and manually update the targets after inspection:
+The tests can be run locally for inspection:

 ```bash
 mkdir /tmp/mainnet-registry